 - A great material.

-- A strong but successful style bias, which is less easily found in these price ranges.
+- A strong but successful style statement, which is less easily found in these price ranges.

 - An exemplary customer experience.

-- A very well thought out cut, especially in terms of comfort.
+- A very well thought out cut, particularly in terms of comfort.

 Areas for improvement